We have prepared a list of the most frequently asked questions (FAQs) about the company, our accommodation and tenancy terms and conditions.

 accommod8 aims to resolve all matters as quickly as possible.
 Inevitably some issues will be more complex and therefore may require longer to be fully investigated.
 If a matter requires more detailed investigation, you will receive an interim response describing what is being done to deal with the matter, and when a full reply can be expected and from whom.

 Stage 3 - If you are still not satisfied with the further response from the Manager we would advise you to refer the matter to one of following regulatory bodies depending on the nature of the complaint.

 Tenants with property or tenancy issues in Liverpool should contact:

 PO Box 1255

-Landlords with issues should contact:
+Landlords and Tenants with other property issues should contact:

 The Property Ombudsman